-If one judges a movie by its title, the 2010 Norwegian film by Arild Andresen, The Liverpool Goalie, could be easily mistaken for a sports oriented flick.
-You know the kind: Carlitos and the Chance of a Lifetime, Devil’s Kickers, Kicking and Screaming and Believe are just few of the many sports films the Coming-of-Age genre is so rich with.
+If one judges a movie by its title, the 2010 Norwegian film by Arild Andresen, The Liverpool Goalie, could be easily mistaken for a sports-oriented flick.
+You know the kind: Carlitos and the Chance of a Lifetime, Devil’s Kickers, Kicking and Screaming, and Believe are just a few of the many sports films the Coming-of-Age genre is so rich with.

-So yes, titles can be misleading, but in the case of The Liverpool Goalie only slightly so.
-The sports motif is present, but is not pivotal for the film’s storyline.
+So yes, titles can be misleading, but only slightly so in the case of The Liverpool Goalie.
+The sports motif is present but is not pivotal for the film’s storyline.
 Based upon a novel by the Norwegian author Lars Maehle (who has authored a number of books for children, both fiction and nonfiction), The Liverpool Goalie tells the story of 13-year-old Jo (Ask von der Hagen).

 Jo is an introverted kid, shy (and slightly wimpy) with a vivid imagination — navigating through the peculiar world of middle school (where bullies lurk) and home (run by a single and ever working mom).
 To make things more complicated, a new girl, Mari (played by Susanne Boucher), joins Jo’s class and, thanks to her beauty and intellect, he falls madly in love with her.
 First loves are the strongest, or so they say.